11x256/11x256.github.io/_posts/2024-02-21-Threat Hunting 1  installing sysmon.markdown

 ![install sysmon!](/assets/images/th1/2.png)

 6. **Verify installation**: You can verify that Sysmon has been installed correctly by checking the Windows Event Viewer.
-Look for event logs with the source "Microsoft-Windows-Sysmon" to confirm that Sysmon is running and logging events.
+On Vista and higher, events are stored in `Applications and Services Logs/Microsoft/Windows/Sysmon/Operational` Look for event logs with the source "Microsoft-Windows-Sysmon" to confirm that Sysmon is running and logging events.
 For example, i opened notepad.exe , and was able to find it in the sysmon logs.
 ![test sysmon](/assets/images/th1/3.png)